FormeOrme/mtg-dashboard/.github/instructions/commit-message.instructions.md

 -   Use the imperative mood in the subject line. (e.g., Add feature not Added feature)
 -   Wrap the body at 72 characters.
 This ensures the message is easy to read in various tools.
 -   The code itself shows how, so the commit message should explain the reasoning behind the change.

+The commit message should follow the conventional commit format.